Benz Bz.IV

 The Benz Bz.IV was a German six-cylinder, water-cooled, inline engine developed for aircraft use.
 Deliveries began in 1916, and some 6,400 were produced.

 Design and development

 The Bz.IV was a dual-camshaft design, with two intake and two exhaust valves per cylinder.
 The cylinders were cast iron surrounded by a sheet metal cooling jacket.
 The crankcase was aluminium and pistons were initially steel but later versions had aluminium pistons.
-A high compression version of the engine (Bz IVü) was produced from 1917 onwards and can be recognised by the red bands painted on each cylinder.
+A high compression version of the engine (Bz IVsü) was produced from 1917 onwards.
 In February 1918, pistons from a Bz.IV were the first captured aluminium pistons to be examined by the British Ministry of Munitions.